• How We Can Help

-Another mission of the Upshur Parish House is to connect people and build relationships between them.
-One of the examples of this relationship building appears in the Upshur Parish House’s partnership with the Center for Community Engagement (CCE) program of West Virginia Wesleyan College.
-The program encourages students to volunteer at Parish House as Service Scholars.
+The Upshur Parish House was established in 1992 as a ministry to serve the neighbors of Upshur County, WV.
+Through Crosslines, Inc., an ecumenical ministry located in the Upshur Parish House and a mission project of the WV Annual Conference of The United Methodist Church, we offer emergency aid for utilities, food, clothing vouchers, medical needs assistance, rent, personal items and cleaning supplies, layettes for newborns, school supplies, community gardens, and more, depending on the needs of neighbors.
+Besides providing assistance, the Upshur Parish House also serves to connect people and build relationships between neighbors.
+The Upshur Parish House partners with the Center for Community Engagement (CCE) at West Virginia Wesleyan College.
+Students from the CCE volunteer at the Upshur Parish House as Service Scholars.
 Both students and adult volunteers learn a lot from their interactions with neighbors and other volunteers.
 These interactions change volunteers’ perspectives, world views, and lifestyles, making them more kind, understanding, appreciative and caring.
-The Parish House literally functions as the gate that connects people who might not meet with one another otherwise.
+The Parish House literally functions as the gate that connects people who might not meet with one another otherwise. |

 Our Volunteers

-Volunteers are indispensable to Crosslines' operation.
+Volunteers are indispensable to Parish House.

 Here are some of the voices of volunteers who have offered generous contributions